The Language we use Matters

 Where you live, what family or friends you see, what money you spend, what you eat, what you wear, the list goes on and on.

-Over time, the effects become so widespread, every area of life is impacted by the abuse.
 Relationships with family and friends start to change as the abuser’s clutches take a tighter grip and hold on the individual’s life.

 They start getting deeper and deeper into troubled waters until they are completely and utterly lost.
-Maybe they can’t explain why they are so lost.
-But they are.

-Imagine trying to explain to people why you are in the situation you are in, without really understanding it yourself.
+Maybe they can’t explain why they are so lost, but they are.
+Trying to explain to people why they are in the situation they are in, without really understanding it themselves.

 If you are fortunate enough to have someone open up about their experience of domestic abuse, it’s never acceptable to question why they were in that situation.